-24. Can foreigners be a licensee, PO, CGO or Section Leader?

-- There is no restriction under HCSA on the nationality of the licensee (if a natural person), PO, CGO or Section Leader.
-However, the licensee (if a natural person), PO, CGO or Section Leader must reside in Singapore in order to discharge their duties and functions effectively. - There is no residency requirement for KAHs, as long as they are able to fulfil their governance roles effectively.

-25. What will the degree of accountability be for licensee, PO and CGO in the event of a mishap?

-- The degree of culpability of the licensee, PO and CGO would be assessed based on the specific facts borne out of investigations. - If there is proof that the licensee had carried out his functions diligently and the non-compliance is traced to the PO or CGO, the PO or CGO will be taken to task.

-26. Who will be held accountable if the licensee is a company?

-- In the event of a non-compliance, actions may be taken against the licensee (natural person or company), depending on the specific facts borne out of investigations. - Investigations will be conducted and if the contravention, be it connivance, negligence, or by conspiring with others, is traced back to a responsible party from the management, Board, PO or CGO, Chief Executive, manager, or similar officer or any person purported to act in such capacity, both the individual and the licensee can be prosecuted.
-This principle is no different from the PHMCA. - 27.
-Does the HCSA allow MOH to take action against all key appointment holders in the event of a serious lapse of governance controls e.g., a Hepatitis C outbreak?
-Under the HCSA, what will be the added governance for action against personnel responsible to prevent the recurrence of serious incidents? - The licensee is accountable and responsible for overall compliance to the HCSA.
-The licensee cannot delegate accountability and responsibility to the PO or CGO. - In the event of a serious incident, investigations will be conducted to determine the facts and circumstances of the incident. - Depending on the facts disclosed in the investigations, the Key Office holders (such as KAHs, PO or CGO) may be taken to task if there is sufficient evidence to support that the breach of the Act or Regulations is caused by their actions. - MOH also has the power to require licensees to remove key office holders if they are found to be unsuitable persons or lack the necessary skills and competencies to perform their stipulated roles.
+Z 4.
+Can foreigners be a licensee, PO, CGO or Section Leader? • There is no restriction under HCSA on the nationality of the licensee (if natural person), PO, CGO or Section Leader.
+However, the licensee (if natural person), PO, CGO or Section Leader must reside in Singapore order to discharge their duties and functions effectively. • There is no residency requirement for KAHs, as long as they are able to ful their governance roles effectively.
+What will the degree of accountability be for licensee, PO and CGO i the event of a mishap? • The degree of culpability of the licensee, PO and CGO would be assessed based on the specific facts borne out of investigations. • If there is proof that the licensee had carried out his functions diligently ar the non-compliance is traced to the PO or CGO, the PO or CGO will be take to task.
+26. Who will be held accountable if the licensee is a company? • In the event of a non-compliance, actions may be taken against the license (natural person or company), depending on the specific facts borne out investigations. • Investigations will be conducted and if the contravention, be it connivance negligence, or by conspiring with others, is traced back to a responsible par from the management, Board, PO or CGO, Chief Executive, manager, similar officer or any person purported to act in such capacity, both the individual and the licensee can be prosecuted.
+This principle is no different from the PHMCA.
+Does the HCSA allow MOH to take action against all key appointmenholders in the event of a serious lapse of governance controls e.g., Hepatitis C outbreak?
+Under the HCSA, what will be the adder governance for action against personnel responsible to prevent the recurrence of serious incidents? • The licensee is accountable and responsible for overall compliance to the HCSA.
+The licensee cannot delegate accountability and responsibility to the PO or CGO. • In the event of a serious incident, investigations will be conducted determine the facts and circumstances of the incident. • Depending on the facts disclosed in the investigations, the Key Offi holders (such as KAHs, PO or CGO) may be taken to task if there is sufficie evidence to support that the breach of the Act or Regulations is caused I their actions.